annie-kayal/project-4/README.md

                 return Response({'message': 'Registration successful'})
             return Response(serializer.errors, status=422)
     ```
     - For users wanting to register themselves into the database, this allowed every user a POST request.
-The data that is passed through this endpoint must be valid against the UserSerializer before being saved into the database and will return the errors if unsuccessful which are then displayed in the frontend.
+The data that is passed through this endpoint must be valid against the UserSerializer before being saved into the database and will return the errors if unsuccessful which are then displayed in the front-end.

 2. <h4 style='text-decoration: underline'>Login View </h4>